 Can Fasting Improve Skin?

+Does fasting make you look younger?
 When people talk about fasting diets, they talk about the weight loss benefits.
-While it’s true that fasting can help you lose weight, it can also help you look younger!
-A recent study conducted by the Okinawa Institute of Science and Technology Graduate University and Kyoto University may have discovered why this is the case.
+While it’s true that fasting can help you lose weight, you can also try fasting to look younger!
+A recent study conducted by the Okinawa Institute of Science and Technology Graduate University and Kyoto University may have discovered why does fasting help skin.

 The researchers found that during a fast, 44 substances increase in the body.
 These substances are known as metabolites which are the molecules that grant organisms energy and allow them to grow.
 Some metabolites, like leucine, isoleucine, and ophthalmic acid, decrease as a person ages.
 Therefore, the increase of these metabolites during fasting could help reverse the negative side effects of aging.

 Can Fasting Make You Look Younger?